mattermost/mattermost-developer-documentation/site/content/internal/rd-teams.md

 ## Other

-* Amy Blais - Release Manager/PM
+* Amy Blais - Release Manager